bagustris/bagustris/README.md

 ### Hi there 👋
 <!-- **bagustris/bagustris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 - 🔭 I’m currently researching and teaching acoustic, vibration, and signal processing
-- 💬 This account is mainly intended to host repositoroes to accompany my research and teaching materials
+- 💬 This account is mainly intended to host repositories to accompany my research and teaching materials
 - 👯 I’m looking to collaborate on those subjects 🔭
 - 📫 How to reach me: [Twitter](https://twitter.com/bagustris) or [Email](mailto:bagus@ep.its.ac.id)
 <!-- - 🤔 I’m looking for help with ...